 Scenario 1: Borrower pays off in 4 months.

-In this case, the fund would earn $5,200 in interest ($130,000 * 12% * 4/12).
+In this case, we would earn $5,200 in interest ($130,000 * 12% * 4/12).
 Add the $4,600 in upfront fees, and the total profit is $9,800.
 This represents a 7.54% return on capital in just four months, which annualizes to a powerful 24.4% return.

 Scenario 2: Borrower takes the full 9 months.